 Mechanical keyboards are known for their key travel, great sound, affirmative clicky feedback, and classic looks.
 This is not where mechanical key benefits end, though.
 Their metal springs and solid constructions make them much more durable.
 Some keys can last up to 70 million presses or more.

 Another great benefit is that mechanical keyboards are easy to customize.
 You can simply take off the key cap and replace it with another.
 Mechanical keyboards are also usually much heavier and robust than keyboards using other technologies.
 This gives them a better build quality, as well as stability.

 Looking for a gaming laptop?
 Take a look at these!

 1. Redragon K552

 One downside to mechanical keyboards is that they can get pretty expensive.
 This is why the Redragon K552 is a great addition to this list of the best mechanical keyboards.
 It goes for under $40 and doesn’t sacrifice on quality too much.
 Its Amazon reviews are great.
 You may be missing a number pad and the keyboard is small, but you can’t complain much considering the price point.
-Plus, some user may consider that an advantage.
+Plus, some users may consider that an advantage.